Welcome to today's edition of the Rush 24-7 podcast.

 It's like tearing your bra off and burning it.

-The report estimated that thanks to an increase in in insurance coverage under the act and the availability of subsidies to help pay the premiums, many workers who felt obliged to stay in a job that provided health benefits would now be able to leave those jobs or choose to work fewer hours than they otherwise would have.
+The report estimated that thanks to an increase in insurance coverage under the Act and the availability of subsidies to help pay the premiums, many workers who felt obliged to stay in a job that provided health benefits would now be able to leave those jobs or choose to work fewer hours than they otherwise would have.

 In other words, the report is about the choices workers can make when they are no longer tethered to an employer because of health benefits.

-Choice, choice choice.
+Choice, choice, choice.

 That's the word the New York Times uses.